wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Reset Edge Data Store.md

 **Note:** All configuration and stored data will be lost as a result of performing this action.

-- To reset Edge Data Store, use any tool capable of making HTTP requests to execute a POST command to the following endpoint:
+To reset Edge Data Store, use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command to the following endpoint:

   ```http
   http://localhost:5590/api/v1/administration/System/Reset